WilliamSmithEdward/SharpAutomation/README.md

 SharpAutomation is a C# library that helps you build smarter automation and workflows.

 ## Attributions
-NuGet icon "SharpAutomation.png" designed by Freepik Company S.L. https://support.freepik.com/
+NuGet icon "SharpAutomation.png" designed by user Itim2101 on Freepik Company S.L. https://support.freepik.com/